 Our common interest is, or was, predominantly that of photography.
 He is one of less than a handful of my friends, who had a deep and genuine interest in working with – and sometimes also collecting – old photographic apparatus.

-To that end we travelled all over Northern Europe in his various, wonderful BMWs: from Amsterdam to Berlin and Hamburg to Munich.
+To that end we travelled all over Northern Europe in his various, fast BMWs: from Amsterdam to Berlin and Hamburg to Munich.
 We were even together in Paris at one time, though by plane.

 Likewise I’ve often visited him, mostly staying overnight, in his large, somewhat lonely, country house.